Hanging a hammock can seem complicated and overwhelming.

 If you’re worried about calculating and determining the exact distances and angles to achieve ultimate relaxation, don’t worry…

-…you don’t have to be an architect, scientist, or mathematician in order to hang your hammock.
+…you don’t have to be an architect, scientist, or mathematician in order to hang a hammock.

 In fact, we’re going to make it easy for you, so your measurement process is a breeze.